percona/pbm-docs/docs/install/repos.md

 # Install from Percona repositories

 To install the software from Percona repositories means to subscribe to them.
-Percona provides the [`percona-release`](https://www.percona.com/doc/percona-repo-config/index.html) repository management tool.
+Percona provides the [`percona-release` :octicons-link-external-16:](https://www.percona.com/doc/percona-repo-config/index.html) repository management tool.
 It automatically enables the required repository so that you can install and update both Percona Backup for MongoDB packages and required dependencies smoothly.

 --8<-- "pbm-install-nodes.md"